-Macrolevel factors impact the health, wellbeing, and development of individuals, as highlighted by the bioecological theory of human development (Bronfenbrenner, 1979; Bronfenbrenner & Morris, 1998) and other studies showing the influence of macrolevel factors on individuals’ wellbeing and mental health ((Andoh-Arthur & Adjorlolo, 2021; Elia et al., n.d.; Ottova et al., 2012).
+Macrolevel factors impact the health, wellbeing, and development of individuals, as highlighted by the bioecological theory of human development (Bronfenbrenner, 1979; Bronfenbrenner & Morris, 1998) and other studies showing the influence of macrolevel factors on individuals’ wellbeing and mental health (Andoh-Arthur & Adjorlolo, 2021; Elia et al., 2020; Ottova et al., 2012).
 Bronfenbrenner’s (1977) bioecological systems theory conceptualizes factors of influence as ranging from the more proximal (microsystem: closest to the individual that the individual has direct contact with) to the more distal (macrosystem: cultural environment including economic, social, and political systems) and emphasizes interactions between levels as essential in understanding individual development.
 Lazarus and Folkman (1984) similarly emphasize interactions between environment and individuals in determining the impact of stress on individuals.
 Thus, we conceptualize national elections as macrolevel events that influence stress and wellbeing among individuals.

-Prior research has documented the activation of a physiological stress response surrounding an election, including disturbances in both cortisol cycles (Stanton, LaBar, Saini et al., 2010; Trawalter, Chung, DeSantis et al., 2011; Waismel-Manor, Ifergane et al., 2011; Hoyt, Zeiders, Chaku et al., 2018; Zeiders, Nair, Hoyt et al., 2019) and testosterone levels (Stanton, Beehner, Saini et al., 2009; Trawalter, Chung, DeSantis et al., 2011), in some cases dependent on whether one’s supported candidate is expected to win (Stanton, Beehner, Saini et al., 2009; Stanton, LaBar, Saini et al., 2010).
-Other research has focused on psychological responses, showing complicated patterns of effects on positive and negative affect, mood, and other psychological outcomes (Scheibe, Mata, Carstensen, 2011; Marx, Ko & Friedman, 2009; Williams & Mohammed, 2013; Williams & Medlock, 2017; Waismel-Manor, Ifergane et al., 2011; Hoyt, Zeiders, Chaku et al., 2018; Neupert, Bellingtier & Smith, 2019; Roche & Jacobson, 2019; Zeiders, Nair, Hoyt et al., 2019), suggesting elections can be both exciting and stressful events that influence individuals’ psychology and physiology.
+Prior research has documented the activation of a physiological stress response surrounding an election, including disturbances in both cortisol cycles (Stanton et al., 2010; Trawalter et al., 2011; Waismel-Manor et al., 2011; Hoyt et al., 2018; Zeiders et al., 2020) and testosterone levels (Stanton et al., 2009; Trawalter et al., 2011).
+The impact of elections on the individual’s wellbeing in some cases is contingent on whether one’s supported candidate is expected to win (Stanton et al., 2009; Stanton, LaBar et al., 2010).
+Other research has focused on psychological responses, showing complicated patterns of effects on positive and negative affect, mood, and other psychological outcomes (Scheibe et al., 2011; Marx et al., 2009; Williams & Mohammed, 2013; Williams & Medlock, 2017; Waismel-Manor et al., 2011; Hoyt et al., 2018; Neupert et al., 2019; Roche & Jacobson, 2019; Zeiders et al., 2020), suggesting elections can be both exciting and stressful events that influence individuals’ psychology and physiology.

-Of course, the candidates and policies involved in the election play an important role in how they affect individuals (Craig, Martinez, Gainous et al., 2006; Waismel-Manor, Ifergane et al., 2011).
+The candidates and policies involved in the election play an important role in how they affect individuals (Craig et al., 2006; Waismel-Manor et al., 2011).
 Research suggests elections may have a particularly negative effect on individuals and communities who are direct targets of hostility during an election cycle (Williams & Medlock, 2017).
-Hispanics compose the largest growing ethnic/racial minority group in the US, the majority of whom—over 60%—are Mexican-American ((U.S. Census Bureau, n.d.)).
-In his 2016 presidential campaign, Trump repeatedly made reference to Mexican immigrants in a denigrating way, calling Mexican immigrants “criminals” and “rapists” in his campaign announcement speech and repeatedly saying he would “build a wall” along the U.S.-Mexico border and that Mexico would pay for it ().
-On August 31, 2016, Trump gave a campaign speech in Phoenix, AZ, where he described “criminal aliens” that “freely roam our streets, walk around, do whatever they want to do, crime all over the place,” and suggested policy solutions to restrict immigration, including ending “catch and release” policies, increasing the number of border patrol agents on the border, and immediately deporting anyone without documentation (CITE).
-Some of these campaign promises came to fruition in the first 100 days of Trump’s term in the form of 4 anti-immigrant executive orders that included directives to extend the wall along the U.S.-Mexico border, expedite deportations, remove protections in “sanctuary cities”, increase the number of ICE agents along the border, block entry for refugees and citizens from a number of countries in the Middle East, and restrict the issuance of H-1B visas, which are primarily issued to college-educated foreigners to fill US jobs that require a college degree (CITE).
+Hispanics compose the largest growing ethnic/racial minority group in the US, the majority of whom—over 60%—are Mexican-American (U.S. Census Bureau, 2019.).
+In his 2016 presidential campaign, Trump repeatedly referred to Mexican immigrants in a denigrating way, calling Mexican immigrants “criminals” and “rapists” in his campaign announcement speech and repeatedly saying he would “build a great wall” along the U.S.-Mexico border and that Mexico would pay for it (Time, 2015).
+On August 31, 2016, Trump gave a campaign speech in Phoenix, AZ, where he described “criminal aliens” that “freely roam our streets, walk around, do whatever they want to do, crime all over the place,” and suggested policy solutions to restrict immigration, including ending “catch and release” policies, which would increase the number of border patrol agents on the border, and immediately deporting anyone without documentation (Los Angeles Times, 2016).
+Some of these campaign promises came to fruition in the first 100 days of Trump’s term in the form of 4 anti-immigrant executive orders that included directives to extend the wall along the U.S.-Mexico border, expedite deportations, remove protections in “sanctuary cities”, increase the number of ICE agents along the border, block entry for refugees and citizens from a number of countries in the Middle East, and restrict the issuance of H-1B visas, which are primarily issued to college-educated foreigners to fill US jobs that require a college degree (Martin, 2017).